screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#why-do-i-get-not-found-when-i-try-to-start-or-delete-my-pipeline"
     - title: 'How do I override freeze windows to start a build?'
       url: "#how-do-i-override-freeze-windows-to-start-a-build"
-    - title: 'How do I stop a build with FROZEN status?'
+    - title: 'How do I cancel a freeze window and prevent a future scheduled build?'
-      url: "#how-do-i-stop-a-build-with-frozen-status"
+      url: "#how-do-i-cancel-a-freeze-window-and-prevent-a-future-scheduled-build?"

 ---